 In conclusion, if a given fan, in a given installation, can only absorb forty horsepower, for example, the blades may be pitched up to consume fifty horsepower without any increase in air delivery, and possibly with a decrease.
-As a result, the extra ten horsepower is totally wasted -- perhaps worse than wasted.
-It is good practice to select a sufficient number of blades so that blade load will amount to slightly less than 100% of full blade load when consuming 100% of the rated fan horsepower.
+As a result, the extra ten horsepower is totally wasted --perhaps worse than wasted.
+It is good practice to select a sufficient number of blades so that blade load will amount to slightly less than 100% of full blade load when the motor to be used as a driver is fully loaded.
 There are a number of reasons for allowing this safety factor which are set out in detail below.